andrew-fcx/otel-grpc-demo/README.md

 ## Running the demo

-### Run Jaeger, Prometheus, and the OTel collector
+### Run Jaeger, Prometheus, Loki, and the OTel collector

 For running Jaeger in docker run: